-Black salves are classified as escharotics because they destroy skin tissue and leave behind a thick, black scar called an eschar.
+Black salves are classified as escharotics because they destroy skin tissue and leave behind a thick scar called an eschar.

 Black salve was commonly used during the 18th and 19th centuries to chemically burn off tumors that were isolated to the top layers of skin.
-It has been promoted and used by naturopaths as an alternative cancer treatment with dubious results.
+Today, it’s been promoted and used by naturopaths as an alternative cancer treatment, with dubious results.

 - reduces excess fluid